lalosp/lalosp/README.md

 -->

 - 🔭 I’m currently working on my personal web page.
-- 🌱 I’m currently learning HTML.
+- 🌱 I’m currently learning NodeJS and ElectronJS.
 - 📫 How to reach me: +52 (311) 203 7022
-- ⚡ Fun fact: I know Spanish.
+- ⚡ Fun fact: I love to use Linux and Unix environments.